replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 Ads may be shown wherever you place them inside your app, but they **must** include a Placement parameter to indicate the specific location.
 Placements are used to optimize user experience and analytics.

 ###Placements
-Below are all the possible placement values:
+Below are all predefined placement values:

 - AppLaunch